antirez/linenoise/README.markdown

 file.
 The functions `linenoiseHistorySave` and `linenoiseHistoryLoad` do just that.
 Both functions return -1 on error and 0 on success.

+## Mask mode

+Sometimes it is useful to allow the user to type passwords or other secrets that should not be displayed.
+For such situations linenoise supports a "mask mode" that will just replace the characters the user is typing with `*` characters, like in the following example:

+    $ ./linenoise_example
+    hello> get mykey
+    echo: 'get mykey'
+    hello> /mask
+    hello> *********

+You can enable and disable mask mode using the following two functions:

+    void linenoiseMaskModeEnable(void);
+    void linenoiseMaskModeDisable(void);

 ## Completion

 Linenoise supports completion, which is the ability to complete the user